-Key Messages for Tropical Storm Sally Advisory 7: 5:00 AM EDT Sun Sep 13, 2020
+Key Messages for Tropical Storm Sally Advisory 9: 4:00 PM CDT Sun Sep 13, 2020

-1. An extremely dangerous and life-threatening storm surge is now expected, and a Storm Surge Warning is in effect for areas outside the southeastern Louisiana Hurricane and Storm Damage Risk Reduction System from Port Fourchon Louisiana to the Mississippi/Alabama border.
+1. An extremely dangerous and life-threatening storm surge is expected for areas outside the southeastern Louisiana Hurricane and Storm Damage Risk Reduction System from Port Fourchon, Louisiana, to the Mississippi/Alabama border, where a Storm Surge Warning is in effect.
 Residents in these areas should follow any advice given by local officials.

-2. Hurricane conditions are expected by early Tuesday from Grand Isle, Louisiana to Ocean Springs, Mississippi, including Metropolitan New Orleans, with tropical storm conditions likely by Monday.
+2. Hurricane conditions are expected by late Monday within portions of the Hurricane Warning area from Morgan City, Louisiana, to Ocean Springs, Mississippi, including Metropolitan New Orleans, with tropical storm conditions likely to begin Monday.
 Preparations should be rushed to completion in those areas.

-3. Tropical Storm Sally is expected to produce flash flooding across southern and central Florida and prolong existing minor river flooding across Central Florida through Monday.
-Significant flash flooding and minor to isolated major river flooding is likely across portions of the Central Gulf Coast from Monday through the middle of the week.
+3. Sally could continue to produce flash flooding across central and northern Florida and prolong existing minor river flooding across west-central Florida through Monday.
+Widespread significant flash flooding and minor to isolated major river flooding is likely across southeastern Louisiana, Mississippi, and Alabama through the middle of the week.
+Flooding impacts are expected to spread farther across the Southeast U.S. through the week.